 The power of an omnichannel approach is the synergy or gestalt effective leaders create by orchestrating all of their tools.
 This amplifies your message.

 You have an upcoming speaking opportunity to share your smarts in front of a target-rich industry group.
 Approximately 50 people attend the event.
 Sending effective, enticing information in the send-ahead, including learning objectives, helps build anticipation and plants seeds.

 Then, you deliver the presentation.
 Nail it.
 Leave them impressed and wanting more.
 Have someone live tweet your highlights in order to create a content trail of the best “pearls” from your remarks.

 Follow up with all attendees with an email and a pdf or link of your presentation.
 Next, take your content and imagery for your presentation and repackage it into a byline article that can be placed in a key trade magazine.
 Finally, merchandise the heck out of that reprint through emails, social media, posting it to your website, etc.

 Leaders understand that educated prospects usually become the best clients.
-And while B2B buyers hate to be sold, they eventually have to buy.
-And people tend to buy from those who educate them.
+And while most everyone hates to be sold, most people like to buy, and they buy from trusted providers.

 The omnichannel approach builds trust and strengthens your brand.